udem-dlteam/bulk-upload-firmware/README.md

     --firmware <name>  Select a specific firmware from the firmware directory.
 Defaults to "default".

-    --id <id>          Assign a specific device id and exit after its firmware is uploaded (useful for single upload).
-                       If this option is not specified the script will sequentially allocate identifiers using the template
-                       indicated by the --template option).

-    --template <T>     The template to use for generated identifiers.
+    --id <id>          Select an id for the device.
+If <id> does not contain a "#" then it will be assigned to the device and the program will exit after the upload.
+If the id contains one or more contiguous "#" then it is a template for generating ids.
 Each "#" will be replaced by a digit.
                        Defaults to "DEV#".

     --start <N>        The starting sequence number.
 Defaults to 0.